Seahawks vow defense ‘will change’ as they prepare for first NFC West game this season vs. 49ers

 That year serves as proof that teams can rally — the Seahawks won six of their last seven to crawl back into the playoffs.
 Seattle also overcame an 0-2 start in 2015 to get back to the playoffs.

-But in neither year did the NFC West loom as tough from top-to-bottom as it does this year.
+But in neither year did the NFC West loom as tough from top to bottom as it does this year.

-At the same time that the Seahawks and 49ers play, the Cardinals and Rams — each 3-0 — will battle in Los Angeles.
+At the same time the Seahawks and 49ers play, the Cardinals and Rams — each 3-0 — will battle in Los Angeles.

-A Seahawks loss would mean that barring a tie in LA, Seattle would be three games back of the division leader and two back of everyone else.
+A Seahawks defeat would mean that barring a tie in L.A., Seattle would be three games back of the division leader and two back of everyone else.

-And that would then make a game next Thursday night against the Rams virtually a must-win (assuming one doesn’t already feel that way about the 49ers).
+And that would make the game Thursday night against the Rams virtually a must-win (assuming one doesn’t already feel that way about the 49ers).

-Carroll insisted that what happened in Minnesota last Sunday — a 30-17 loss in which Seattle was outscored 27-0 in the final 41 minutes of the game — was not a result of being unprepared.
+Carroll insisted that what happened in Minnesota last Sunday — a 30-17 defeat in which Seattle was outscored 27-0 in the final 41 minutes of the game — was not a result of being unprepared.

 “We didn’t miss tempo, we didn’t miss focus,’’ Carroll said.
 “That’s not what happened.’’